 The Natural Gas Exchange (hereinafter referred to as “the Exchange”) shall mean the system for trade in natural gas organized by the Operator in accordance with the procedure and conditions set by this Regulation.

-The contract of the participant of the natural gas exchange (hereinafter referred to as “the Participant’s Contract”) shall mean the contract between the Operator and an entity complying with the requirements established by subpar.
-2.2.2 of this Regulation, granting to this entity the Participant status.
+The contract of the participant of the natural gas exchange (hereinafter referred to as “the Participant’s Contract”) shall mean the contract between the Operator and an entity complying with the requirements established by paragraph 81 of this Regulation, granting to this entity the Participant status.

+The Operator of the Natural Gas Exchange (hereinafter referred to as “the Operator”) shall mean UAB GET Baltic, a natural gas exchange operator, which organizes trading in physically settled natural gas products on the natural gas exchange and is licensed for this activity.

-The Delivery Period of Natural Gas (hereinafter – the Delivery Period) shall mean a gas day during which products are bought and sold in the Exchange.
+The Delivery Period of Natural Gas (hereinafter referred as to “the Delivery Period”) shall mean a gas day during which products are bought and sold in the Exchange.
 The gas day means a period from 7:00 a.m. to 7:00 a.m. of the following day in the East Europe time (EET) (East European summer time (EEST)).

+A Long-Term Product shall mean a product traded on the exchange with physical delivery within the delivery period of at least one calendar month.

 The security instrument for the fulfilment of obligations (hereinafter referred to as “the Collateral”) shall mean the security instrument issued to the benefit of the Operator of the Participant, aimed at securing the fulfilment of current and future obligations of the Participant arisen out of purchase transactions on the Exchange.

 An erroneous transaction shall mean the purchase or sale of the product on the Exchange, which does not comply with the criteria indicated in the Participant’s order and (or) contradicting to the provisions of this Regulation.

-Available Capacities shall mean not allocated cross-border capacities at the interconnection points of (Lithuanian, Latvian, and Estonian) natural gas transmission systems, which have been allocated by natural gas transmission system operators to the Exchange for allocation by the implicit capacity allocation method.
+Available Capacities shall mean not allocated cross-border capacities at the interconnection points of (Lithuanian, common Latvian and Estonian market area, Finland) natural gas transmission systems, which have been allocated by natural gas transmission system operators to the Operator for allocation by the implicit capacity allocation method.

+A Monthly Transaction shall mean a purchase or sale transaction concluded on the market of monthly transactions for long-term products, with the delivery period of one calendar month.

+The Market of Monthly Transactions shall mean the market for trading in long-term products with physical delivery.

 The set-off statement shall mean the statement issued by the Operator, on the basis of which the difference between amounts payable and receivable by the Participant is fixed and the set-off of counter payments is made between the Operator and the Participant.

 The continuous trading method shall mean the trading method when the Exchange, upon receiving a new order, immediately verifies whether there is other complying with it order amongst the orders received previously and, if such an order is found – the transaction is fulfilled immediately, if such a transaction is not found – the order is put on the list of orders.

-The Implicit Capacity Allocation Method shall mean a method when the natural gas volume bought by the Participant at the same time is supplemented by available capacities at interconnection points between Lithuanian and Latvian and Latvian and Estonian natural gas transmission systems allocated by the Operator.

 The Order shall mean an order to sell or an order to buy.

 The Order to sell shall mean the instruction to sell product on the Exchange submitted by the Participant.